-Based in Bowling Green, Ohio, Dave Herdan is a saxophonist focused on performance and education.
-Herdan is currently an adjunct faculty member at Terra State Community College, teaching Applied Saxophone, Clarinet, and Jazz/Contemporary Music.
+Dave Herdan is a jazz and classical saxophonist focused on performance and education.
+Based in Central Minnesota, Herdan is currently Director of Bands at Albany Area Middle School in Albany, MN.
 He earned his Master’s Degree in Music Performance - Jazz Studies at Bowling Green State University, and his Bachelor’s Degree in Instrumental Music Education at the University of Wisconsin- River Falls.
-Dave Herdan has taught private lessons and has directed numerous jazz ensembles.
-He has also taught at a number of music camps, and has performed as a featured soloist and guest clinician with ensembles across the Midwest.
+Dave has taught courses at Bowling Green State University, and is also a former faculty member of Terra State Community College in Fremont, OH, where he taught Applied Saxophone, Clarinet, and Jazz/Contemporary Music.
+Additionally, he has taught at a number of music camps, and has performed as a featured soloist and guest clinician with ensembles across the Midwest.
 This diverse saxophonist has performed alongside artists such as Jimmy Heath, Ernie Watts, Mike Stern, Bobby Vee, Cloud Cult, The Shirelles, The Crickets, and Tim Hagans, among others.
-Herdan actively performs in the Toledo/Sandusky, Ohio and Minneapolis/Saint Paul, Minnesota metro areas.
-He is a member of the Jazz Education Connection of Ohio, National Association for Music Education, Minnesota Music Educators Association, Wisconsin Music Educators Association, and the North American Saxophone Alliance.
+Herdan actively performs in the Minneapolis/Saint Paul area with many groups, including The Bad Habits Brass, Maple and Beech, and The Eric Loehr Band.

 In addition to his public school teaching career, Krasin plays trumpet in area ensembles as well as teaching private trumpet lessons.
-In his trumpet studio, he teaches all levels students from beginners to very advanced players in all styles of music.
-He is currently a member of the UW-River Falls University Band and plays with a brass quintet.
+He is currently a member of the Sheldon Theatre Brass Band, UW-River Falls University Band and plays with a brass quintet.
 Krasin is also a trumpet instructor at Shell Lake Arts Center during the summer Concert Band camp.

 Aimee Pashby teaches high school band at Rice Lake High School where she conducts two concert bands, two jazz ensembles, a jazz combo, and marching band.
 Prior to teaching in Rice Lake, Mrs. Pashby taught 5-12th grade instrumental music in Shell Lake for 12 years.
 She also taught music for two years in the Department of Defense Schools in Baumholder and Bad Kreuznach, Germany.
 Mrs. Pashby holds a Bachelors of Music Education degree from UW-Eau Claire and a Masters degree in conducting and band pedagogy from American Band College of Sam Houston State University.
 She has previously been the flute and oboe coach for the Wisconsin State Middle Level Honors Band and the Wisconsin State High School Honors Band, and the woodwind coach for the State Middle Level Honors Orchestra.
 In addition to teaching at Rice Lake High School, Mrs. Pashby also maintains a private piano and wind instrument studio, which includes students from the surrounding area.

-James Root earned his Bachelors Degree in Music from the University of Wisconsin-Eau Claire in 1978.
-After 15 years of public school teaching in Wisconsin, Jim began teaching private lesson and maintains a very active piano, percussion, guitar, and brass private lesson studio in the St. Croix Valley.
+Jim Root earned his Bachelor of Music Education from the University of Wisconsin-Eau Claire in 1978.
+After 15 years of public school teaching in Wisconsin, Jim began teaching private lessons and maintains a very active piano, percussion, guitar, and brass private lesson studio in the St. Croix Valley.
 Jim enjoys composing and arranging for his students in various music ensembles and venues.
 His students consistently earn superior ratings at solo and ensemble festivals and many of his students have become members of the State Honors Band & Orchestra programs in both Wisconsin and Minnesota.

-Root has served for 37 years as an active Wisconsin School Music Association adjudicator and clinician for area school district festivals.
+Root has served for 39 years as an active Wisconsin School Music Association adjudicator and clinician for area school district festivals.
+He has served as president of the New Richmond Fine Arts Center Board and as President of the St. Croix Valley Music Educators Association.
 He teaches trombone, euphonium, and advanced music theory and arranging at the Shell Lake Arts Center summer Concert Band Camp.
-He has served as president of the New Richmond Fine Arts Center Board and as President of the St. Croix Valley Music Educators Association.

-Jill Westermeyer teaches private clarinet lessons, frequently serves as a contest judge and plays clarinet in the Minnesota Symphonic Winds.
-She taught band for 13 years at the Minnehaha Academy Upper School in Minneapolis.
+Jill Westermeyer teaches private clarinet lessons in her home studio and middle school band in St Anthony, Minnesota.
+She also frequently serves as a contest judge and plays clarinet in the Minnesota Symphonic Winds.
+From 2001 to 2014, she taught band at the Minnehaha Academy Upper School in Minneapolis.
 Prior to teaching at Minnehaha Academy, she taught middle school band in Ankeny, Iowa and 4-12 grade band in Parkston, South Dakota.
 Westermeyer grew up in Spanaway, Washington where she studied clarinet with Dileep Gangolli.
 She graduated cum laude from St. Olaf College with a Bachelor of Arts in Music Education.
 While attending St. Olaf, she studied with JoAnn Polley, and was assistant principal clarinet in the St. Olaf Band and St. Olaf Orchestra.
 She has done postgraduate work at University of South Dakota, Iowa State University, University of Minnesota and University of Wisconsin River Falls.